jdubie/_jackdubie.com/articles/practical-unix.markdown

 Date: Sun Dec 02 2012 20:37:49 GMT-0800 (PST)
 Node: v0.8.15

+**How To prat Node** is a blog featuring projects and tutorials relating to the Node.js project.

+This article will describe how the blog works.
+Teach a few node concepts and describe how to contribute new articles for others to enjoy.

 [Sam King](http://samjk.blogspot.com/) teaches an awesome student initiated course in the CS department named CS1U: Practical Unix.
 The class is great for people that are just learning unix as well as people that have been developing